dwightmulcahy/healthchecker.server/README.md

 Gmail API token to use to send out an email.
 If not defined, sending an email will be disabled.

 #### -ba, --bind_addr TEXT
+IP address that it will bind to.
+Defaults to `0.0.0.0` (localhost).

 #### -p, --port INTEGER
+Port that it will bind to.
+Defaults to any free port.  (this is done by internally calling `iputils::findFreePort()`)

 #### --config FILE
-Read configuration from FILE.
-FILE defaults to `./config`.
+Read configuration from `FILE` which defaults to `./config`.

-Read the configuration from FILE.
-FILE defaults to ./config.
-Config file supports files formatted according to Configobj's unrepr mode (https://configobj.readthedocs.io/en/latest/configobj.html#unrepr-mode).
+Config file supports files formatted according to Configobj's unrepr-mode specification (https://configobj.readthedocs.io/en/latest/configobj.html#unrepr-mode).

 The file should have one option per line in the form of `optionName=value`where the `optionName` is the full option name.
 i.e. `debug=True`.